ChenLyu01/Research-Project-3/README.md

 });

 ```
 This section of the code is for moving the barrage.
-Here is a very interesting attribute set ：**yoyo** If we set the **yoyo** to be 'false', when the text reaches the border of the window, it will not turn back.
+Here is an interesting attribute set：**yoyo**.
+If we set the **yoyo** to be a 'false', when the moving text reaches the borders of the window, it will not turn back.